 Christmas and New Year, Santa Cruz

 Santa Cruz has one of the most extensive Christmas programmes on Tenerife.
-The capital city looks fabulous after dark and there are events galore with classical, jazz and folk concerts, markets, art in the street, a wine festival and… er… a knitting exhibition.
-The big event is the free Christmas Day concert by Tenerife Symphony Orchestra at the port.
-Full Agenda.
+The capital city looks fabulous after dark and there are events galore with classical, jazz and folk concerts, markets, art in the street etc. The big event is the free Christmas Day concert by Tenerife Symphony Orchestra at the port.
+We don’t have the full agenda yet as they haven’t published it, but the council is saying there will be more than 100 events.
+I can tell you how many metres of Christmas lights there are in the city… if you really want to know.

 Christmas and New Year, Puerto de la Cruz

-Packed agenda throughout the month in Puerto de la Cruz with classical concerts with a Bach theme, Christmas markets, belen exhibitions, parades including Los Reyes Magos, jazz and folklore concerts and the end of year party in Plaza del Charco.
-Here’s the full agenda.
+Packed agenda throughout the month in Puerto de la Cruz with classical concerts with a Bach theme, Christmas markets, belen exhibitions, parades including Los Reyes Magos, folklore concerts and the end of year party in Plaza del Charco.
+Here’s the full Christmas programme.

 Christmas and New Year, Adeje